Asterix-Tech-Academy/astrix-classwork-frontend/README.md

 # astrix-classwork

-Clone the repo
+1. Clone the repo
-Run:
+2. To install all node modules, run:
 ```
 npm install
 ```

-Then run:
+3. To start the project on locahost, run:
 ```
 npm run dev
 ```